samruddhiandhalkar/Country-Management/README.md

 # Features if this Project :

-1 Add new countries and their capitals
+1 .
+Add new countries and their capitals
-2 Update the capital of existing countries
+2. Update the capital of existing countries
-3 Delete countries from the system
+3 .Delete countries from the system
-4 View all countries and capitals
+4 .View all countries and capitals
-5 Simple menu-driven console interface
+5 .Simple menu-driven console interface
-6 PostgreSQL database integration
+6 .PostgreSQL database integration
-7 Uses JPA with Hibernate for ORM
+7 .Uses JPA with Hibernate for ORM
-8 Modular and organized Java code structure
+8 .Modular and organized Java code structure

 # Technologies Used :